PSPDFKit/Appcelerator-iOS/README.md

 **[PSPDFKit for iOS](https://pspdfkit.com/pdf-sdk/ios) — the best way to handle PDF documents on iOS.** A high-performance viewer, extensive annotation and document editing tools, digital signatures, and more.
 All engineered for the best possible user and developer experience.

 PSPDFKit for iOS Titanium module requires a valid license of PSPDFKit for iOS.
 You can [request a trial license here](https://pspdfkit.com/try).
-PSPDFKit 9 for iOS requires Xcode 11.4.1 or later and supports iOS 11 or later.
+PSPDFKit 9.4 for iOS requires Xcode 11.5 or later and supports iOS 12 or later.
 Read more about version support [in our guides](https://pspdfkit.com/guides/ios/current/announcements/version-support).

 ## Support, Issues and License Questions

-PSPDFKit offers support for customers with an active SDK license via https://pspdfkit.com/support/request/
+PSPDFKit offers support for customers with an active SDK license via [our support platform](https://pspdfkit.com/support/request).

 Are you evaluating our SDK?
 That's great, we're happy to help out!
-To make sure this is fast, please use a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/
+To make sure this is fast, please use a work email and have someone from your company fill out [our sales form](https://pspdfkit.com/sales).

 ## Getting Started